Al Hirschfeld: Nina

 In 1943, Hirschfeld married German actress Dolly Haas.
 They were married for more than 50 years and had a daughter, Nina.
 Hirschfeld is known for hiding Nina's name, written in capital letters ("NINA"), in most of the drawings he produced after her birth.
-The name would appear in a sleeve, in a hairdo, or somewhere in the background.
-As Margo Feiden described it, Hirschfeld engaged in the “harmless insanity,” as he called it, of hiding her name at least once in each of his drawings.
+For example, the name appears in a sleeve, in a hairdo, or somewhere in the background.
+As Margo Feiden said, Hirschfeld engaged in the "harmless insanity", as he called it, of hiding her name at least once in each of his drawings.
 (Note: This practice has given rise to the term "nina", used by crossword puzzle writers and fans to refer to "a hidden message revealed in the completed grid of a crossword".)
-The number of NINAs concealed is shown by the number written to the right of his signature.
-Generally, if no number is to be found, either NINA appears once or the drawing was completed before she was born.
+The number of "NINA"s concealed is shown by the number written to the right of his signature.
+Generally, if no number is to be found, either "NINA" appears once or the drawing was completed before she was born.

-For the first few months after Nina's birth, Hirschfeld intended the hidden NINAs to appeal to his circle of friends.
+For a few months after Nina's birth, Hirschfeld intended the hidden "NINA"s to appeal to his circle of friends.
 But what he had not realized was that the population at large was beginning to spot them, too.
-When Hirschfeld thought that the gag was wearing thin among his friends and stopped concealing NINAs in his drawings, letters to The New York Times ranging from "curious" to "furious" pressured him to begin hiding them again.
-He said it was easier to hide the NINAs than it was to answer all the mail.
+When Hirschfeld thought that the gag was wearing thin among his friends and stopped concealing "NINA"s in his drawings, letters to The New York Times ranging from "curious" to "furious" pressured him to begin hiding them again.
+He said it was easier to hide the "NINA"s than it was to answer all the mail.
 From time to time he lamented that the gimmick had overshadowed his art.

-In Hirschfeld's book Show Business is No Business, Feiden recounts the following story to illustrate what Hirschfeld meant when he referred to the NINA counting as a harmless insanity: "The NINA-counting mania was well illuminated when in 1973 an NYU student kept coming back to my Gallery to stare at the same drawing each day for more than a week.
+In Hirschfeld's book Show Business Is No Business, Feiden recounts this story to illustrate what Hirschfeld meant when he referred to the "NINA" counting as a harmless insanity: "The 'NINA'-counting mania was well illuminated when in 1973 an NYU student kept coming back to my Gallery to stare at the same drawing each day for more than a week.
 The drawing was Hirschfeld's whimsical portrayal of New York's Central Park.
-When curiosity finally got the best of me, I asked, What is so riveting about that one drawing that keeps you here for hours, day after day?
-She answered that she had found only 11 of 39 NINAs and would not give up until all were located.
+When curiosity finally got the best of me, I asked, What is so riveting about that one drawing that keeps you here for hours, day after day?'
+She answered that she had found only 11 of 39 "NINA"s and would not give up until all were located.
 I replied that the '39' next to Hirschfeld's signature was the year.
 Nina was born in 1945."

 In his 1966 anthology The World of Hirschfeld, he included a drawing of Nina that he titled "Nina's Revenge".
-That drawing contained no NINAs.
-There were, however, two ALs and two DOLLYs ("the names of her wayward parents").

-In the Fantasia 2000 segment, the crimp of Duke the Builder's toothpaste tube contained a NINA in tribute to Hirschfeld.
+The drawing contained no "NINA"s.
+There were, however, two "AL"s and two "DOLLY"s ("the names of her wayward parents").
+In the Fantasia 2000 segment, the crimp of Duke the Builder's toothpaste tube contained a "NINA" in tribute to Hirschfeld.